Rob-ot/gogogo/Readme.md

     "start":"DB_HOST=localhost node app.js"

-If they refer to something about the server you are on, set them on the server itself.
-In bashrc or something.
-Any apps deployed to that server will have those environment variables
+If they refer to something about the server you are on, I'd like to figure out a way to set them on the server itself, so that any app on that server has the variables.
+I don't know how to do this yet.

 ### Multiple servers